-Homework assignments will be graded based on completion, on a scale from 0 to 10 points.
+Homework assignments will be graded based primarily on completion, on a scale from 0 to 10 points.
+However, student responses which fail to answer the stated question, lack sufficient support/explanation, or is of poor quality will suffer from point deductions.
 I will check every question.
 From the date homework is assigned you will have one week to complete it.
 I will accept NO LATE WORK!
 However, you may request a ONE TIME ONLY 48 hour extension for any homework assignment.

-Homework assignments must be uploaded via Canvas as either a single Word document or as a HIGH-QUALITY PDF.
+Homework assignments must be uploaded via Canvas as either a single Word document or as a HIGH-QUALITY PDF, and a physical copy must be brought to class.
 I will not grade image files such as .png or .jpeg files.
 You may scan and upload hand-written homework as long as you provide a high-quality PDF scan.
 If you do not have a scanner at home, there are a number of options available to you.
 A small number of scanners are available in Smathers Library, Marston Science Library, the Architecture and Fine Arts Library, and the Education Library.
 You may also use mobile scanning apps such as CamScanner and Microsoft Office Lens.
 Microsoft Office Lens, a free mobile app that allows you to compile scanned images into a single PDF file.
 You should be able to take multiple photos through this app, and it converts them to a single PDF for you.
 Remember, you must submit all assignments as a single PDF file.
 This app is available across all popular platforms (i.e., Android, iPhone, etc).